NordicSemiconductor/zcbor/README.md

 ===================================

 CDDL is a human-readable description language defined in an IETF RFC (https://tools.ietf.org/html/rfc8610).
-Using the CMake function `cddl_source()`, you can autogenerate C code that validates and decodes CBOR encoded instances of the structure described in a given .cddl file.
+Using the CMake function `cddl_generate()`, you can autogenerate C code that validates and decodes CBOR encoded instances of the structure described in a given .cddl file.

 The code generation is performed by the Python script cddl_gen.py in scripts/.
 The generated code depends on a simple CBOR decoding library (cbor_decode) in src/.